Samsung/tizen-docs/docs/application/dotnet/guides/notification/noti.md

 NotificationManager.Delete(noti);
 ```
 <a name="progress"></a>
-## Displaying the Progress Bar
+## Display the progress bar

-To display the progress bar and update the progress data:
+To display the progress bar and update the progress data, follow the steps below:

 1. To create a notification with a progress bar, create a new instance of the [Tizen.Applications.Notifications.Notification.ProgressType](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Notifications.Notification.ProgressType.html) class.
-To be able to retrieve the notification handle and update the progress data later, set a notification tag with the `Tag` property of the [Tizen.Applications.Notifications.Notification](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Notifications.Notification.html) class.
+To be able to retrieve the notification handle and update the progress data later, set a notification tag with the `Tag` property of the [Tizen.Applications.Notifications.Notification](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Notifications.Notification.html) class:

     ```csharp
     Notification.ProgressType progress = new Notification.ProgressType(Notifications.ProgressCategory.Percent, 0.0, 100.0);